 Details -> link under that graphic.

 Now you'll be on the management page of your point.
 The transfer isn't completed yet, so click

 Accept incoming transfer.
 Then check both boxes and and click their associated

 Sign Transaction and

 If you already own a point, click on the

 If you just accepted a point, you'll be returned to your point screen.
 Notice that that links and buttons are now clickable.
 You now own this point!

 Click the link that says

 Set network keys.
-The field that is presented in the resulting page expects a 32-byte hexadecimal string.
+The field presented in the resulting page expects a 32-byte hexadecimal string.
 If it's filled already, no action is required.
-If this is empty, you will need to generate such a string.
+If it is empty, you will need to generate such a string.
 You can generate this data any way you please, but in the terminal on MacOS or Linux, you can write

 hexdump -n 32 -e '4/4 "%08X"' /dev/random